Winds show no sign of blowing over

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

+Statistics prove what we all know — it has been windy, very windy, in the South.

-The strong winds battering the southern region during the summer holiday period have not been seen since 1970 and they show no sign of relenting.
+The strong winds battering Southland during the holiday period have not been seen since 1970 and show no sign of relenting.

 Gale-force winds topped 91kmh in Invercargill, just behind Lumsden’s 94kmh.